spyderbat/api_examples/picoagent/README.md

 `Bats`: A list of bats to run, in the form of commands \
 `URL`: The API url to use \
 `Prefix`: The prefix to use for generating the source ID \
-`MUID`: The machine ID to use if none is sourced from the bat
+`MUID`: The machine ID to use if none is sourced from the bat \
+`Timeout`: The delay between each send of collected data

 ## Configuration Handling and Startup Logic